mvolkmann/blog/src/python/pytorch.md

 # We can also get the tensor value at this index with
 # out.detach().numpy()[0][index])

-# Compute the percentage certainty from each tensor value.
+# Compute values that are like percentage certainty from each tensor value.
 percentages = F.softmax(out, dim=1)[0] * 100

 # Output the label and percentage associated